 Overall, the lack of political restraints due to a lack of blood, treasure, and reputation costs, as well as the pressures and expectations that Obama faced while in office, incentivized the use of drones.
 In turn, with drones building an easy pathway to expand the War on Terror, not only did conflict continue but it also increased.

 Before 9/11, when drones had not been deployed extensively, the Clinton administration was very cautious in attacking presumed terrorists abroad due to the risks to US personnel and civilians.
 On the other hand, Bush and Obama didn’t restrain themselves in these operations.
 The difference?
 They had advanced drone technology.
 The War on Terror coupled with drones has resulted in a deadly combination.
-Obama’s first drone airstrikes killed one presumed terrorist militant and 10 civilians.
+His first drone airstrikes killed one presumed terrorist militant and 10 civilians.
 Among them were 4 to 5 children.

 The Implications Of Drones: Civilian Casualties And Dangerous Precedents